Academic Associate of Science Degree in Nursing

 How We Set Our Students Up For Success

 We know it’s important for you to be confident in passing your licensure exam (the whole reason you’re taking the program to begin with)!
 Since it’s so integral, we built the NCLEX preparation into the program so you’re practicing for it throughout your entire time at TCTC.
-This is one of the reasons our students typically have VERY high pass rates: 2022 LPN to RN class – 84.62% and 2022 LPN class – 100%.
+This is one of the reasons our students typically have VERY high pass rates.
+In 2023 the NCLEX-RN pass rate for our LPN to RN program was 94.74%*, and our Practical Nursing (LPN) program had a NCLEX-PN pass rate of 100%**.

 After the conclusion of the program we have an NCLEX prep specialist come to our campus and spend 3 days going over material and practice questions.
 This NCLEX review session really boosts our students’ confidence before taking the exam.